codatio/codat-docs/docs/expenses/sync-process/syncing-expenses.md

 :::info Transfer transactions

-When creating a [transfer transaction](/sync-for-expenses#/operations/create-transfer-transaction), a sync is initiated automatically and does not to be triggered.
+When creating a [transfer transaction](/sync-for-expenses#/operations/create-transfer-transaction) or a [reimbursable expense transaction](/sync-for-expenses#/operations/create-reimbursable-expense-transaction), a sync is initiated automatically and does not to be triggered.
 The endpoint therefore does not return the `datasetId`.

 :::